jyng/jyng.github.io/_posts/2017-04-09-photography.md

 # Introduction

 I've been taking photos for about 6 years.
-Mostly on and off because I'll get stuck on a visual aesthetic and just quit from mental fatigue.
-I'll state that photography was just unfulfilling for me.
-Classic cognitive dissonance.
+Mostly on and off because I'll hit a creative block and just quit from mental fatigue.

-Another problem was what I was consuming.
-To find inspiration, I would browse endlessly through Instagram and VSCO in an effort to train my eye.
-Over time, this habit made me feel like my skills were stuck.
-This year, through some personal reasons, I decided to get over my photography slump.

-Here are some pictures I've taken in the past (read: that I hate), but friends have said they liked.
+Here are some pictures I've taken in the past my colleagues have said they liked.
 {{end_block}}
 {{image-grid}}
 <img src="/assets/photos/clean1.jpg" class="self-start w-third"/>